project-imprimis/libprimis/doc/engine.md

 other engine features; this is because the arguments passed to entities are always integers (and obviously setting 1 as unity w/ only integral steps would be not quite optimal).

+### 3.1.9 Teleporters
+---

+Teleporters are entities which serve to move players, actors, and projectiles from within their vicinity to a linked `teledest` entity.
+Teleporters are not linked by the usual method of entity linking and instead rely on their first attribute to link.
+As teleporters are single-directional, a pair of teleporters are needed for two way teleportation.

+Teleporters additionally can have a fixed-size model rendered at their location, with its index set by the same means as standard mapmodels.
+However, this entity cannot be used to create models with nonstandard orientations or scales, and as a result using a standard mapmodel in tandem with a no-entity teleporter is vastly more flexible.

+#### Attributes

+Teleporters have three attributes, the first of which sets the teleporter channel to use (should generally be unique between pairs of teleporter/teledest entities).
+The other two control the index of the representing mapmodel and the team that is allowed to use the teleporter in team-based modes.

+#### 0: `channel`

+Sets the channel which the teleporter should connect to teledests through.
+The teledest will need to be of the same channel as the teleporter entity; if not, the teleporter entity will link to multiple teledests with predictibly unpredictable results.

+#### 1: `model`

+Sets the index for the mapmodel used to represent the teleporter.
+As with standard mapmodel entities, this index counts up from 0 through the number of entities listed in the map configuration file, and values that are negative or larger than are indexed in the map configuration file will not be represented.

+#### 2: `team`

+Sets the team which can use the teleporter when playing in a team mode.
+This only applies when in a team mode and is ignored otherwise.
+The teams are indexed as 0 for no restriction, 1 for just the first team (blue) and 2 for just the second team (red).